pmrp-boston/pmrp-boston.github.io/index.md

     Buy or Reserve your seat
   </a>
 </div>
-<p></p>
-<p>The show runs for approximately 90 miutes with a 10 minute intermission between plays.
+<p>The entire show lasts around two hours. <span class="italic">Samantha Spade</span> is approximately 40 minutes and <span class="italic">After the Thin Man</span> is approximately 60 minutes with a 10 minute intermission in between.
 House doors open at 7:30 PM to give time to buy or pick up reserved tickets, purchase refreshments, and find your seat before the show starts at 8 PM.</p>
+<p>This year's Summer Mysteries are lighthearted in tone but they are murder mysteries that touch on more serious subjects, albeit in a humorous way.
+Both plays also include some loud and startling practical sound effects.
+For more information, please see the "About the Show" sections of the "Information and Accessibility" page liked below.</p>
 <div class="buttonsAndLinks">
   <a href="directions">Directions</a>
   <a href="information">Information and Accessibility</a>